absmach/magistrala-docs/docs/storage.md

 # Storage

-Mainflux supports various storage databases in which messages are stored:
+Magistrala supports various storage databases in which messages are stored:

 - CassandraDB
 - MongoDB